mdmss37/LinuxServerConfigurationSubmission/README.md

 # LinuxServerConfigurationSubmission
 Repository for Udacity nanodegree

-1. The IP address and SSH port so your server can be accessed by the reviewer.
+#1.
+The IP address and SSH port so your server can be accessed by the reviewer.
 IP address is 35.162.154.29
-#Port number
+Port number
 ```
 grader@ip-10-20-63-124:~$ sudo ufw status
 Status: active